Project Proposal

 The Nullifier Integrity Statement checks that the nullifier

-comes from the nullifier key nk
+comes from the nullifier key nk and the spent note properties.

-It is built from the note commitment cmx
+It is built from the note commitment cmx.

-is the Zcash nullifier from the Main chain.
+nf is the Zcash nullifier from the Main chain.
 It is public

 over there and secret in the Voting chain.